Charan: Warriors and military role

 In the Khilji's invasion of Jalore in 1311 CE, Sahaj Pal Gadan died fighting valiantly alongside Kanhadadeva against Alauddin Khilji.
 Kanhaji Arha slained Sanga, the Raja of Amber and founder of Sanganer, thus avenging the death of his friend Karamchand Naruka.
 Hapaji Barhath of Marwar fought for the Mughals in the Battle of Ahmedabad, leading an army of one hundred elephants under his command.
 Narupal Kavia was a commander in Man Singh's forces during the Mughal conquest of Orissa.
-During an ambush by Sultan Qatlu Khan's large army, he, Bika Rathor, and Mahesh Das made a last stand and bravely sacrificed their lives while the rest of the imperial force fled.
+During an ambush by Sultan Qatlu Khan's large army, he, Bika Rathor, and Mahesh Das made a last stand and sacrificed their lives while the rest of the imperial force fled.

 In the Gujarat region, Charans served in the army in large numbers.
 The Tumbel clan was especially prominent, with many of its members serving in the army of Jam Raval, the founder of Jamnagar State.
 Throughout history, the Jadeja rulers of Saurashtra sent troops under the leadership of Charans to fight on various occasions.

 In the famous Battle of Dharmat in 1658 CE, four renowned warriors - Khidiya Jagmal Dharmawat, Barhath Jasraj Venidasot, Bhimajal Misran, and Dharmaji Charan - valiantly fought on the side of Maharaja Jaswant Singh and Ratan Singh Rathore and perished.
 When Durgadas planned the rescue of Ajit Singh, the Battle of Delhi saw Charan Samdan and Mishan Ratan become martyrs for their homeland in their fight against the Mughals.
-Charan Jogidas, Mishan Bharmal, Sarau, Asal Dhanu & Vithu Kanau were the chosen warriors who escorted Prince Akbar to Sambhaji's court.
+Charan Jogidas, Mishan Bharmal, Sarau, Asal Dhanu and Vithu Kanau were the chosen warriors who escorted Prince Akbar to Sambhaji's court.

 Chandidas Charan of Alwar faced off against Nawab Najaf Khan at Thana Gazi for a month halting his march to a standstill until Chandidas was called back to Alwar by Pratap Singh.
 Bhupati Ram Charan was the General of the Hada army of Kota who made a strong stand in the Battle of Rajamahal.
 Similarly, Kaviraja Bhairav Dan was the Commandant of the Army of Bikaner State in 19th-century.

 At many places in Gujarat, Charans had revolted against the British during the mutiny of 1857.
 Kandas, the Charan Panchmahal chief, was a trusted ally of the Baroda Resident who sought Kandas' help to gain Charan support for the British.
 However, Kandas raised Bahadur Shah Zafar's banner, gathering Koli chiefs and retired sepoys from Panchmahal to come to mutineers' aid.